KeminaPera/Effective-Java-/di-28-tiao-ff1a-lie-biao-you-xian-yu-shu-zu.md

 When you get a generic array creation error or an unchecked cast warning on a cast to an array type, the best solution is often to use the collection type List&lt;E&gt; in preference to the array type E\[\].
 You might sacrifice some conciseness or performance, but in exchange you get better type safety and interoperability.

+For example, suppose you want to write a Chooser class with a

+constructor that takes a collection, and a single method that

+returns an element of the collection chosen at random.
+Depending

+on what collection you pass to the constructor, you could use achooser as a game die, a magic 8-ball, or a data source for a Monte

+Carlo simulation.
+Here’s a simplistic implementation without

+generics: